 It's amazing how even a small change in technique (such as roasting cauliflower) can produce a remarkably different result.
 The freshly sautéed garlic complements the roasted cauliflower beautifully, while cheddar cheese adds sharpness and saltiness factor to each bowl.

-Why you'll love it
+Why you'll love this recipe

 - Nourishing roasted flavor: Roasting the cauliflower first gives it a sweet, nutty depth that transforms its naturally mild flavor into something more pronounced.
 That little step makes the soup feel extra warm and comforting.